jwsbck/gyroidos.github.io/_docs/deploy/qemu.md

 the QEMU instance.

 ## Run KVM/QEMU with Secure Boot
-Now start the trustme image as described above, however with the just provisioned OVMF flash image.
+Now start the GyroidOS image as described above, however with the just provisioned OVMF flash image.
 ```
 kvm -m 4096 -serial mon:stdio \